Instructions For Using The Scoring Services

 |Level 12||6 paragraphs, 5 essays, 1 research paper; 12 total submissions|

-We encourage your student to submit their composition as soon as they complete the assignment so that the information and their own thought processes are fresh in their minds when they receive their score.
 In order to make the most out of the Scoring Services, students should pay attention to the feedback our scorers provide and then implement any suggestions into their next composition.

 Feedback on submissions will include: